×

 Segmenting the instructions with steps, headings, and short explanations also helps the AI follow the logic without skipping ahead.
 The model “sees” where each task begins and ends, which makes the whole workflow more reliable—and easier for you to review.

-Here are some common prompting techniques:
+Here are some common prompting techniques that help you get the outputs you want:

 Prompt Techniques with Examples